amergin/epimetal/docs/project/docs/userguide.md

 ### User-defined variables

-Plotter supports creating custom variables and drawing figures that depend on them.
+Epidemia supports creating custom variables and drawing figures that depend on them.
 To create a custom variable, select User-defined variables > Create a new variable.
 Start by uniquely naming the variable.
 Note that the name cannot overlap with previously created variables.
 On the mathematical expression field, start by typing the colon character (`:`) after which a dropdown list is presented to that is filtered as you type.

 ![Adding a variable on the mathematical expression field](img/user_defined_variable_dropdown.png)